-\$200 per 8 week session (15 hours per week).
-Includes use of textbooks and GED test fee.
+\$200 per 8 week session (15 hours per week.

 College Credits Now (CCN)

 \$60 per credit hour.

 DONNELLY COLLEGE REFUND POLICY

 Students who officially withdraw in the Donnelly College Registrar's Office from all the classes for which they are enrolled are entitled to refunds according to the following policy.
 In cases of a course cancellation or a class schedule revision made by the college, a 100% refund will be issued.